-Dzień dobry.
-I’m Steven Hoffman, the Editor-in-Chief of the Krakow Post, Krakow’s only local English-language magazine and web portal for news, culture, events, politics, sport, food, history, interviews, and more.
+The Krakow Post is Krakow’s only local English-language magazine and web portal for news, culture, events, politics, sport, food, history, interviews, and more.

-The Krakow Post has been around for nearly a decade—older than MOCAK and the Bernatka footbridge with lovers’ locks on it.
+We have been around for over a decade—older than MOCAK and the Bernatka footbridge with lovers’ locks on it.
 In an increasingly international city, the importance of having an English-language voice in the community is only growing.

 That’s where you come in.

 The Krakow Post always been a magazine by and for the local community, and now that we’ve relaunched our print version we need people to get involved more than ever.

 So, are you a freelance writer or artist?
 Have you always wanted to be?